AppScriptIO/appDeploymentLifecycle/documentation/information.md

 [Guide to setting up Windows environment for development](./systemProvisionGuide/"Guide to setting up Windows environment for development.md")

 [Glossary for terms used in related projects](./documentation/glossary.md)

+# Version limits:
+- Node version 12: limited by the required libgit2 version available for WSL 1 Debian 10.
+Currently the only supported libgit2 version for Debian 10 is version libgit2-27, which limits the node dependency nodegit to 0.25 which works only on node <12.
+    - Check frequency for support of libgit2-28 for debian 10 - https://packages.debian.org/search?searchon=sourcenames&keywords=libgit2
 ___

 # Usage: